 | || |

-Mental illness and Substance Use conditions affect 1 in 4 people regardless of age, gender identity or ethnic background.
+Mental Health and Substance Use conditions affect 1 in 5 people regardless of age, gender identity or ethnic background.
 These conditions are not the result of personal weakness, lack of character or poor upbringing.
 Behavioral Health challenges are treatable and recovery is possible.
 Solano County Behavioral Health assists over 6,000 children, youth and adults each year who are experiencing a psychiatric crisis, addiction, or who have significant mental and emotional disabilities.
-Services include: crisis supports, integrated care clinics that offer brief therapy, case management, psychiatric assessments and medication, outpatient treatment; Full Service Partnerships, foster care supports, Assertive Community Treatment (ACT) teams, supported employment, peer support, and a range of community support services, including various contracted community based organizations and wellness centers.
+Services include: crisis supports, integrated care clinics that offer brief therapy, case management, psychiatric assessments and medication, outpatient treatment; Full Service Partnerships, foster care supports, Assertive Community Treatment (ACT) teams, IPS supported employment, peer support, and a range of community support services, including various contracted community based organizations and wellness centers.

 To serve our diverse community impacted by mental health and substance use challenges in holistic ways that reinforces hope, wellness, and empowerment to live a fulfilling life.

 To provide quality, innovative, culturally responsive care that supports and honors each persons’ authentic self and unique journey to recovery.

 - Voice & Choice

 Our Division is led by the following administrative team:

 - BH Director - Emery Cowan, LPCC, LMHC

 - BH Assistant Director - Jennifer Mullane, LPCC, M-RAS

 - Children’s Services Administrator- Leticia De La Cruz Salas, LCSW